VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 ### Application Specific Controllers (MIDI Controllers, Video Editing, etc)

-First of all, this is done in a stupid way in most circumstances<footnote>In the case of things that can be used standalone, not connected to a computer, like my afforementioned MorningStar MC6 midi controller, it makes some sense.</footnote>.
+First of all, this is done in a stupid way in most circumstances<footnote>In the case of things that can be used standalone, not connected to a computer, like my aforementioned MorningStar MC6 midi controller, it makes some sense.</footnote>.
 There is no reason you should have single use hardware that sends specific commands that are not programmable by the user.
 Like I said above, let's do all the mapping in software.
 This lets features be added later and users make better use of their controllers.

 ### Voice Control

 The first thing I want to point out is how incredibly English centric voice control is.
 I only speak English so I lack any more to say on the subject, but come on.

 Next, why can my phone do voice control but my computer either can't or just really sucks at it.
-I know you can use OkGoogle from Chome, That Cortanna is a thing, and that there's multiple open source projects that implement voice control.
+I know you can use OkGoogle from Chrome, That Cortanna is a thing, and that there's multiple open source projects that implement voice control.
 But, they all sorta suck.
 None of them can do much beyond just setting a timer or working with a limited set of supported applications in a way that fails more often than not.

 If anything, I think Alexa is a bit ahead of the curve on this making it semi-easy to add custom actions, but does *anybody* actually have Alexa For PCs installed on Windows?